 There are more ways for students to save at Lenovo on your laptop, PC or tablet purchase including:

-- Up to 28% in the Black Friday sale
+- Up to 20% in the Lenovo sale

 - Sign up to the newsletter for exclusive discounts

 - 2 Unidays Lenovo Code

 - 4 Overview and Best Buys for Students

 - 5 History of Lenovo and Fun Facts